EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter3.md

 ![](images/chapter3/scaffold-3.jpg)

-From MVC Grid scaffolding dialog, the Grid's model options, grid options and events are defined.
+From MVC Grid scaffolding dialog, the grid's model options, grid options and events are defined.
 The Model Options control the following settings:

 - *Controller Name* - The name of the controller created by the scaffolder.
 - *View Name* - The name of the view created, which will display the scaffolded grid.
 - *Model Class* - The model the scaffolder will use to build the view.
 - *Data Context Class* - The Entity Framework DbContext used to connect the view to the data.

-Define the Grid's model options using the following values:
+Define the grid's model options using the following values:

 - Controller Name: **InvoiceController**
 - View Name: **Index**